abbass2/pyqstrat/README.rst

 Installation
 ------------
-I would strongly recommend installing anaconda and creating an anaconda environment.
-I personally prefer miniconda which runs much faster than the original anaconda.
+I would strongly recommend installing mamba and creating a mamba environment.
 See https://github.com/conda-forge/miniforge for installation instructions.

-pyqstrat relies on numpy, scipy, matplotlib and pandas which in turn use Fortran and C code that needs to be compiled.
+pyqstrat relies on numpy, scipy and pandas which in turn use Fortran and C code that needs to be compiled. pyqstrat also includes C++ code that will need to be compiled

 ::